logic-found/logic-found/README.md

 # 💫 About Me:
-Hey There! 👋 I'm Rashika ✨<br>I’m currently working as a DevOps Trainee with a growing interest and skills in FullStack Development⚡<br><br>
+Hey There! 👋 I'm Rashika ✨<br>I’m currently working as a Associate Software Engineer Trainee with a growing interest and skills in FullStack Development⚡<br><br>

 ## 🌐 Socials: